Realizing a Circular Economy

 Employee Participation in Recycling Waste (Subaru of Indiana Automotive, Inc.)

-Every year, Subaru of Indiana Automotive, Inc. provides support for employees to bring in waste from their homes for proper recycling and disposal.
-In 2023, we recycled approximately 31,000 pounds of hazardous waste, from oil and paint to electronic equipment and pharmaceuticals.
+Every year, Subaru of Indiana Automotive, Inc.’s employees bring in waste from their homes for proper recycling and disposal.
+In 2024, we recycled approximately 14 tons of hazardous waste, from oil and paint to electronic equipment and pharmaceuticals.

 Sales Initiatives